Pixel 6: 3 reasons I can't wait to get my hands on it

 Only the Pixel 6 Pro is destined to get the telephoto zoom lens, with the standard Pixel 6 getting the standard zoom and ultrawide lens.
 Megapixel numbers on these cameras are also still unknown, but rumored specs from leaker Jon Prosser list a 50-megapixel wide camera and a 12-megapixel ultrawide camera on both models.
 The Pro's telephoto zoom lens is rumored to come in at 48 megapixels.

 All in all, the Pixel 6 is likely to have a formidable camera setup, and one which I'm super excited to take for a spin.
-Of course, it's going to need to be the best it can be as it'll have some stuff competition from the rumored iPhone 13, which is presumed to launch in September -- likely sometime before the Pixel 6.
+It's going to need to be the best it can be as it'll have some stuff competition from the rumored iPhone 13, which is presumed to launch in September -- likely sometime before the Pixel 6.

 Tensor processor